-How profitable a bank is affects its long-term survivability.
-Earnings may be retained by the bank, expanding its capital buffer, or be used to deal with problematic loans, potentially making the bank better able to withstand economic trouble.
-Obviously, banks that are losing money have less ability to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+A bank can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, likely making the bank better able to withstand economic trouble.
+Conversely, losses lessen a bank's ability to do those things.

-Farmers & Merchants Bank scored 10 out of a possible 30 on Bankrate's test of earnings, failing to reach the national average of 16.52.
+Farmers & Merchants Bank scored 10 out of a possible 30 on Bankrate's test of earnings, falling short of the national average of 15.12.

-For the twelve months ended June 30, 2017, the bank reported net income of $555,000 on total equity of $22.8 million.
-The bank experienced an annualized return on average assets, or ROA, of 0.55 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $1.0 million on total equity of $22.4 million.
+The bank had an annualized return on average assets, or ROA, of 0.50 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.